DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG014-CIS-Control-Group14-Security_Awareness_and_Skills_Training.md

 ### Why it is required

+* Social engineering attacks are extremely common and can be very effective
+* To ensure that the workforce is aware of the risks associated with social engineering attacks

 ### How it is achieved

 >Link to guideline or process goes here if existing or planned
+* Mandatory training for all staff

 ## Control 14.3